How to Press Flowers and Leaves

 1. Make a mixture of one part glycerin and two parts warm water.
 Stir well and pour into containers so the liquid is about 4 to 5 inches deep.
 Glass containers are best.

 2. “Glycerinize” the leaves by totally submerging the leaves in the mixture.
 They should be placed in a single layer and weighted to keep them beneath the liquid.
-After the leaves become soft and pliable, in about 2 to 6 days, they should be removed, drained and wiped clean with a soft cloth.
+After the leaves become soft and pliable, in about 2 to 6 days, they should be removed, drained, and wiped clean with a soft cloth.

 3. If you wish, you can glycerize an entire branch to add to a flower arrangement.
-Select with foliage that’s about 18 inches long and split the stem end of the wood.
+Select foliage that’s about 18 inches long and split the stem end of the wood.
 Remove the lowest leaves.
-Put that stem end of the branch/branches into the glycerin/water container.
+Put the stem end of the branch/branches into the glycerin/water container.
 As the branches absorb the mixture, add a reserve mixture of one part glycerin and four parts water to the original marked level.

 Foliage color will gradually change as the glycerin is absorbed.
 Most branches take from one to three weeks to glycerinize.